-Whether a person’s planning on doing this for six months or years on end, it’s entirely possible to earn money while traveling.
-Find out how savvy adventurers are making bank to fund their traveling lifestyles.
+Whether a person’s planning on doing this for six months or years on end, it’s entirely possible to earn money while travelling.
+Find out how savvy adventurers are making bank to fund their travelling lifestyles.

 Why Becoming a Digital Nomad is a Lucrative Opportunity

 Money is the biggest thing holding people back from just packing their stuff up and taking to the road.
 But it doesn’t have to.
 Technology has developed to the point where it’s possible for career-oriented people to keep growing despite their jet-setting ways.

 Most industries have some digital element now that allows for remote workers to get the job done from far away.
 Thanks to technology, entirely new jobs have been created as well, and most of those can be handled by a remote employee.
 Freelancers now make up 35% of the US workforce, and the demand for outsourced work is increasing too.

 Digital tools have also allowed people to set up their own online businesses (like blogging) and perform traditional jobs entirely online (like teaching).
 No matter how they’re making money, digital nomads understand that financial gains are only part of the picture.
 The life experience and valuable perspectives they gain along the way are worth so much more than having a large bank account.